dikortis/LetsTalkETC/Episodes/Episode_12.md

 word but you're leveraging the credibility and everyone's face in the
-Bitcoin system right to work that you little little project little new altcoins could you bitcoins that correct
+Bitcoin system right to work that you little project little new altcoins could you bitcoins that correct

 **Maxwell Sanchez:**
-yeah so the idea is bitcoin is incredibly secure um you have ridiculous hashrate behind that you have an incredible community built around it it's very very decentralized and distributed as the idea was to adopt that because bitcoin at the end of the day isn't about you know you can move
+yes so the idea is bitcoin is
+incredibly secure you have ridiculous hashrate behind that you have an incredible community built around it it's very decentralized and distributed as the idea was to adopt that because bitcoin at the end of the day isn't about you know you can move